tedorellana/learning/SAA-C03.md

 ### Provisioned IOPS SSD (io2) EBS ###
 The one which supports mutiple block storage (multi attach)

----

-# Debuging and auditing #
-### AWS X-Ray ###
-Helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
-With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.

-## Workload Discovery on AWS (formerly called AWS Perspective) ##
-Is a tool to visualize AWS Cloud workloads.
-Use Workload Discovery on AWS to build, customize, and share detailed architecture diagrams of your workloads based on live data from AWS.

----

-# Deliver own Services #
-### AWS Service Catalog ###
-Allows you to create and manage catalogs of IT services that can be deployed within your organization.
-With Service Catalog, you can define a standardized set of products (solutions and tools in this case) that customers can self-service provision.
-By creating Service Catalog products, you can control and enforce the deployment of approved and validated solutions and tools.

----

-____________________

-## Identifying and resolving drift ##
-is a regular operations task for AWS Control Tower management account administrators.
-Resolving drift helps to ensure your compliance with governance requirements.
-When you create your landing zone, the landing zone and all the organizational units (OUs), accounts, and resources are compliant with the governance rules enforced by your chosen controls.
-As you and your organization members use the landing zone, changes in this compliance status may occur.
-Some changes may be accidental, and some may be made intentionally to respond to time-sensitive operational events.
-Drift detection assists you in identifying resources that need changes or configuration updates to resolve the drift.

-## Route table ##
-Is a set of rules that determines where network traffic is directed.
-Each subnet in your AWS VPC is associated with a route table which controls the traffic flow between subnets.

-## Server-side encryption ##
-Amazon S3 supports encryption at rest with three mutually exclusive server-side encryption options.
-Amazon S3 encrypts your data at the object level as it writes it to disks in its data centers and decrypts it for you when you access it.

-## Client-side encryption ##
-Where you encrypt your objects before you send them to Amazon S3.

-## AWS Amplify ##
-Is a set of purpose-built tools and features that enables frontend web and mobile developers to quickly and easily build full-stack applications on AWS.
-Amplify provides two services: Amplify Hosting and Amplify Studio.

-## Signed URL ##
-Includes additional information, for example, an expiration date and time, that gives you more control over access to your content.
-This additional information appears in a policy statement, which is based on either a canned policy or a custom policy.

-## Canary Release ##
-A canary release is a deployment strategy whereby changes are initially released to a small subset of users.
-The system is then carefully monitored for signs of trouble, using both business KPIs and operational metrics.
-Once you’re confident that your changes have not adversely impacted functionality, performance or security, you can roll out the changes to remaining users either in further increments or all at once.
-The initial group of users that receive the update act as the metaphorical canaries in a coalmine; if an issue is detected following the release, the damage is limited to them.
-Most of your users, therefore, remain unaware and unaffected.
-Canary releases are useful when deploying high-risk changes that cannot be adequately tested in staging environments.
-For web-based systems, implementing a canary release involves hosting two versions of your product, controlling the traffic routed to each, and proactively monitoring the health of both.
-For installed products, you can make a new version available to a subset of users.
-Still, you have less control over when they apply the update, so it can take longer to determine whether your changes are ready to be released more widely.

-## Lambda SnapStart ##
-Lambda SnapStart for Java can improve startup performance for latency-sensitive applications by up to 10x at no extra cost, typically with no changes to your function code.
-The largest contributor to startup latency (often referred to as cold start time) is the time that Lambda spends initializing the function, which includes loading the function's code, starting the runtime, and initializing the function code.

-## DNS Validation ##
-The Domain Name System (DNS) is a directory service for resources that are connected to a network.
-Your DNS provider maintains a database containing records that define your domain.
-When you choose DNS validation, ACM provides you with one or more CNAME records that must be added to this database.
-These records contain a unique key-value pair that serves as proof that you control the domain.
-For example, if you request a certificate for the example.com domain with www.example.com as an additional name, ACM creates two CNAME records for you.
-Each record, created specifically for your domain and your account, contains a name and a value.
-The value is an alias that points to an AWS domain that ACM uses to automatically renew your certificate.
-The CNAME records must be added to your DNS database only once.
-ACM automatically renews your certificate as long as the certificate is in use and your CNAME record remains in place.

-Note:
- - After you create a certificate with email validation, you cannot switch to validating it with DNS.

-## The Instance Scheduler on AWS solution ##
-Automates the starting and stopping of Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.
-This solution helps reduce operational costs by stopping resources that are not in use and starting them when they are needed.

-## Lift and shift ##
-Also known as “rehosting,”
-Is the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.

 ## Provisioned IOPS SSD volumes ##
 Are backed by solid-state drives (SSDs).
 They are the highest performance Amazon EBS storage volumes designed for critical, IOPS-intensive, and throughput-intensive workloads that require low latency.
 Provisioned IOPS SSD volumes deliver their provisioned IOPS performance 99.9 percent of the time.